 This union occurred when we noticed so many strong similarities.
 We were always aligned with a common purpose: to come together, embrace our roots, break stereotypes surrounding our gender and history, show that women can and should participate in environments typically considered masculine, and increasingly prove that beer has no gender.
 And, of course, we do all of this while pursuing what we love the most: recipes with a story.

-Each of our creations is the result of this dive into our ancestry and in this mixture so rich in aromas, flavors and culture, with recipes that celebrate the union between Brazil and Japan in a contemporary way, without clichés or pre-established ideas.
+Each of our creations is the result of a search into our ancestry.
+Inspired by this blend of aromas, flavors, and culture, we strive to celebrate the union between Brazil and Japan in a contemporary way, free from clichés or preconceived ideas.

-Japas is a term widely used in Brazil to describe us, since we are Asian descendants.
-And sometimes that can happen even without people asking for our permission.
-We decided to ressignify and reappropriate this adjective.
-After all, if the place of speech is ours, the word must be ours too, right?
-So, let it be used with pride and to represent who we are: Japanese-Brazilian.
+Our name, Japas, is a term widely used in Brazil to refer to people of Japanese descent.
+Sometimes, this term is used without our permission.
+That's why we decided to redefine and reclaim this adjective.
+After all, if we have the place of speech, we should also have control over the words, right?
+So, let it be used with pride and to represent who we are: Japanese-Brazilian women.

 fotografias: Bruno Fujii.

 WE ARE NIPO-BRAZILIAN WOMEN RESIGNIFYING OUR ORIGINS THROUGH OUR CREATIONS